amvro23/adsorption/README.md

 ```

 ## AdsorptionDynamics
 Create an object with two required parameters x and y, where x represents the adsorption time [min] and y represents the dimensionless concentration Ct/C0.
 In this example a csv file was used to obtain these values.
+Optional default values include C = 0.1 that represents the initial concentration of the adsorbed molecule (CO2: 10%).

   ```Python
 df = pd.read_csv('Co_10%.csv')